nbwikle/estimating-interference/README.md

 ### Step Three:

 - Downloads the raw data sources used in the analysis.
-These data are publicly available, and have been archived (doi = 10.5281/zenodo.4072504) for reproducibility.
-These data require 1.7 GB of space.
+These data are publicly available, and have been archived (doi = 10.5281/zenodo.8015586) for reproducibility.
+These data require 3.4 GB of space.
+- Downloads the main results from the analyses and simulation studies; they have been archived at Zenodo (doi = 10.5281/zenodo.8015752).
+The results require 28.9 GB of space.
-- Time: ~2.5 minutes.
+- Time: < 1 hour.
-- Output size: 1.7 GB.
+- Output size: 32.3 GB.

 ### Step Four:

-- Adds all functions from the script, `functions.R`, found in the `./src/` folder.
+- Performs the **sulfate analysis** from the main text, including: (i) cleaning and processing the emissions, wind, and sulfate data, and (ii) sampling from the sulfate model's posterior distribution via MCMC.
-- Time: < 0.01 seconds.
+- Time: ~110 hours.
+- **Note: `./R/sulfate-analysis/so4-model.R` can be skipped, as the main results have already been downloaded!
+This saves ~ 110 computing hours.**

 ### Step Five:

-- Loads the raw coal-fired power plant facilities data, cleans the data, and creates a data frame with relevant covariate values.
-After step three, the raw facility data are stored in the `./data/` folder as `AMPD_Unit_with_Sulfur_Content_and_Regulations_with_Facility_Attributes.csv`.
-This section saves four output RDS files - `MonthlyUnitData.RDS`, `AnnualUnitData.RDS`, `MonthlyFacilityData.RDS`, and `AnnualFacilityData.RDS` - in the `./data/` folder.
-- Time: ~30 seconds.
-- Output size: 13.3 MB.

-### Step Six:

-- Cleans all data (including environmental covariates, the SO4 response variable, and facilities data), and stores them as a single raster.
-This raster object is saved as `./data/central-usa-data.RDS`.
-This raster contains all data needed for the remaining analysis.
-The relevant raw data sources can be found in the subfolder, `./data/`, created in Step Two (see Data section above for more details).
+- Performs the **outcome model analysis**.
+This includes (i) cleaning and processing the census, climate, facility, black carbon, and outcome data, and (ii) sampling from the outcome model's posterior distbitution via MCMC.
+In particular, four types of inference are considered: 1. log-linear BART regression *with* uncertainty in the interference struxture (cut), 2. log-linear BART regression *without* uncertainty propagation (plugin), 3.
+Poisson regression with cut, and 4.
+Poisson regression with plugin.
-- Time: ~1 minute.
+- Time: ~ 48 hours / # workers
-- Output size: 3.8 MB.
+- **Note: `./R/outcome-analysis/asthma-pois-plugin.R`, `./R/outcome-analysis/asthma-pois-cut.R`, `./R/outcome-analysis/asthma-bart-plugin.R`, and `./R/outcome-analysis/asthma-bart-cut.R` can be skipped, as the main results have already been downloaded!
+This saves ~ 47 computing hours.**

 ### Step Seven:

-- Generates posterior draws (via MCMC) from the 4 models considered in the manuscript.
-The samples are stored as RDS files in `./output/`.
-- Time: **CAUTION: THIS WILL TAKE A VERY LONG TIME**.
-To reproduce **all results in the manuscript takes ~111 hours**; to reproduce all results from the **supplementary materials takes an additional ~245 hours**.
-If possible, it is recommended that the individual steps 2-5 found in `./src/so4-mcmc.R` be completed in parallel.
-Note that steps 7-8 in `./src/so4-mcmc.R` reproduce results from the supplementary material; by default they are commented out.
-- Output size: 17.5 MB (manuscript only); 69.6 MB (manuscript + supp. materials).
+- Performs the **simulation studies** and **sensitivity analysis** found in the Supplement.
+This includes (i) creating data structures used throughout the simulation studies, (ii) six simulation studies, (iii) log-linear BART prior sensitivity analysis, and (iv) plotting the results of the simulation studies and sensitivity analysis (found in `./output/supplement/`).
+- Time: ~ 2952 hours / # workers.
+- **Note: The code which performs the simulation studies and sensitivity analysis can be skipped, as the main results have already been downloaded!
+This saves ~ 2951 computing hours.**

-### Step Eight:
+### Step Seven:

-- Summarizes the posterior draws with Figures, Tables, and results found in Section 4 of the manuscript.
-The figures will be saved as PNG files in `./output/`.
+- - Generates the Figures and results found in the main (`./output/main`) and supplementary (`./output/supplement`) text.
-- Time: **CAUTION: THIS MAY TAKE ~1.25 HOURS** (due to the creation of Figure 4c).
-- Output size: 4.1 MB.

-### Step Nine:

-- Generates the plots found within `supp-materials.pdf`.
-These are saved as PNGs in `./output/`.
-- Time: ~10 seconds.
+- Time: < 15 minutes.
-- Output size: 7.4 MB.

-*Note: Step Nine is commented out in* `main.R`; *uncomment the source call to* `supp-plots.R` *and the last two numbered steps in* `so4-mcmc.R` *if you wish to reproduce the content in the Supplementary Material.*
+*Note: If the recommended steps have been skipped, the total runtime of `./main.R` is ~ 2.5 hours.*

 ## Output

-Upon successful completion of `main.R`, the results are saved as PNGs in the `./output/ms-figures` (or `./output/supp-figures`) folder.
-Example format includes `./output/ms-figures/fig1a.png`, etc. These figures will look very similar, if not identical, to those found in the published manuscript.
-Differences can be explained by small changes induced by random draws from the posterior.
-However, all results should be qualitatively the same.
+Upon successful completion of `main.R`, the results and figures found in the main text and supplement are saved as PNGs in the `./output/main` and `./output/supplement` folders.
+These will require ~ 80 MB of space.